CHuanSite/PJD/README.md

 ## Overview:

-Pairwise and Joint Decomposiiton (PJD) is a R package for visualizing biologically structured gene expression matrix environment based on low rank models.
+Partial and Joint Decomposiiton (PJD) is a R package for visualizing biologically structured gene expression matrix environment based on low rank models.

 To install this package in R, run the following commands: